-Definitions and scope Food-based dietary guidelines should be for both genders and key age groups including infants and pregnant women Evidence-informed includes extensive review of up-to-date research and mechanisms to seek expert input International examples - Brazil (2014) : The national dietary guidelines of Brazil address healthy eating from a cultural, ethical and environmental perspective, rather than based on number of servings per food group.
+- Food-based dietary guidelines should be for both genders and key age groups including infants and pregnant women - Evidence-informed includes extensive review of up-to-date research and mechanisms to seek expert input

+- Brazil: The national dietary guidelines of Brazil address healthy eating from a cultural, ethical and environmental perspective, rather than based on number of servings per food group.
 The main recommendations are: 'Make natural or minimally processed foods the basis of your diet'; 'use oils, fats, salt, and sugar in small amounts for seasoning and cooking foods'; 'use processed foods in small amounts'; 'avoid ultra-processed foods'.
-They also provide advice on planning, shopping and sharing meals, as well as warning people to be wary of food marketing and advertising[166, 167].
-Context Currently, Health Canada communicates its guidance on healthy eating through Canada's food guide as well as through life stage specific guidance, including the Gestational Weight Gain Guidelines, and Nutrition for Healthy Term Infants.
+They also provide advice on planning, shopping and sharing meals, as well as warning people to be wary of food marketing and advertising [165, 166].

+Currently, Health Canada communicates its guidance on healthy eating through Canada's food guide as well as through life stage specific guidance, including the Gestational Weight Gain Guidelines, and Nutrition for Healthy Term Infants.
 Canada's food guide (CFG) represents Canada's official food-based dietary guidelines.
-In January 2019, Health Canada released the revised Canada's food guide [168], 12 years after the launch of the previous Eating Well with Canada's Food Guide .
-Policy Canada's food guide (2019)[169] details CFG is based on Health Canada's review of the current scientific evidence related to healthy eating and is available in both official languages (English and French).
-Instead of focusing on food guide servings and the four previous food groups (Vegetables and fruits, Grain products, Milk and alternatives, and Meat and alternatives) from the 2007 CFG, the 2019 CFG introduced the Canada's food guide plate, which shows recommended proportions of foods to include in planning meals or snacks.
-The CFG plate encourages eating vegetables and fruits, whole grain foods and protein foods as part of a healthy eating pattern to maintain health.
-It also encourages choosing protein foods that come from plants more often and to make water the drink of choice.
-The CFG recommends limiting highly processed foods (foods higher in saturated fats, sodium, and sugars).
-Using food labels is encouraged, and information on how to use food labels is available on the CFG's website.
-The CFG encourages Canadians to be aware that food marketing can influence food choices.
-For the first time, the CFG has placed equal emphasis on the importance of having healthy eating practices surrounding meals and food preparation.
-It encourages Canadians to be mindful of their eating habits, to cook more often, to enjoy food, and to eat meals with others.
-Detailed information on the CFG's Healthy Eating Recommendations, tips for healthy eating, educational nutrition resources and healthy recipes are also available on the CFG's website: https://food-guide.canada.ca/en/ The food guide snapshot (Canada's food guide plate and general recommendations) is available in 31 languages CFG uniquely considers issues around environment for the first time, by, providing a Healthy eating and the environment web page, and offering tips to reduce food waste.
-FOOD GUIDE DEVELOPMENT The development of CFG was guided by the 2015 Evidence review for dietary guidance[170] and the 2018 Interim evidence update[171].
+In January 2019, Health Canada released the revised Canada's food guide[167], 12 years after the launch of the previous Eating Well with Canada's Food Guide.

+Canada's food guide (2019)[168]

+- CFG is based on Health Canada's review of the current scientific evidence related to healthy eating and is available in both official languages (English and French). - Instead of focusing on food guide servings and the four previous food groups (Vegetables and fruits, Grain products, Milk and alternatives, and Meat and alternatives) from the 2007 CFG, the 2019 CFG introduced the Canada's food guide plate, which shows recommended proportions of foods to include in planning meals or snacks. - The CFG plate encourages eating vegetables and fruits, whole grain foods and protein foods as part of a healthy eating pattern to maintain health.
+It also encourages choosing protein foods that come from plants more often and to make water the drink of choice. - The CFG recommends limiting highly processed foods (foods higher in saturated fats, sodium, and sugars).
+Using food labels is encouraged, and information on how to use food labels is available on the CFG's website. - The CFG encourages Canadians to be aware that food marketing can influence food choices. - For the first time, the CFG has placed equal emphasis on the importance of having healthy eating practices surrounding meals and food preparation.
+It encourages Canadians to be mindful of their eating habits, to cook more often, to enjoy food, and to eat meals with others. - Detailed information on the CFG's Healthy Eating Recommendations, tips for healthy eating, educational nutrition resources and healthy recipes are also available on the CFG's website: https://food-guide.canada.ca/en/ - The food guide snapshot (Canada's food guide plate and general recommendations) is available in 31 languages - CFG uniquely considers issues around environment for the first time, by, providing a Healthy eating and the environment web page, and offering tips to reduce food waste.